-Approved by Committee: October 2020 Review Date: September 2021 Approved by C Approved by Council: [DATE] Approved Budget: TBD Mandate [as approved by Council]: Recommend action plan to integra general policy and business opera te equity and diversity values and princ tions of PEO. ciples into the Terms of Reference [Key duties]: Develop an Equity and Diversity policy.
+Approved by Committee: October 2020 Review Date: September 2021 Approved by Council: [DATE] Approved Budget: TBD Mandate [as approved by Council]: Recommend action plan to integrate equity and diversity values and principles into the general policy and business operations of PEO.
+Terms of Reference [Key duties]: Develop an Equity and Diversity policy.
 Recommend mechanisms to ensure: a) there are no groups excluded from the structural life of PEO and communicate PEO's clear commitment to the values and principles of equity and diversity. b) that regulatory procedures for licensing, complaints, discipline and enforcement, and all PEO meetings and communications with members and the public, reflect the values set out in PEO's Equity and Diversity policy. c) there is equity and diversity training for committee members, PEO staff, Councillors, Chapter executives and other volunteers.
 Recommend mechanisms to monitor compliance and effectiveness of the PEO's Equity and Diversity policy Through PEO publications and materials, inform engineers in the diverse groups about services available and their rights and obligations, and inform engineers about the contributions of the diverse groups to the building of the profession.
 Be a catalyst for new initiatives that will help develop an understanding of and commitment to equity and diversity.
 Provide a forum for the diverse groups to raise concerns Encourage members of the diverse groups to consider engineering as a career profession.
 Prepare an annual report on PEO's Equity and Diversity Initiatives.
 Equity and Diversity Awareness Was the E&D module reviewed in order to have tasks and activities align with the E&D Policies?
 YES Is each task/activity being done in an equitable manner and engaging diverse groups?
 YES Are there any barriers to information dissemination, human resources, physical space, and cultural differences?
 NO Tasks, Task/Activities: Outcomes and Success measures: Due date: Outcomes and Success Measures: Review and update EDC Term Reference for the PEO Counci approval, based on the new Governance Work Plan.
-February 2021 2.
+Submission to PEO Council February 2021 2.
 Prepare an EDI PEO member survey.
 Survey ready to be conducted in second half of 2021 3.
-Review Terms of Reference of Committees and Task Forces i to identify where the EDC may propose collection of data relatissues.
-This review will take plathe completion of GIS' Phase 2 n order like to various initiatives lace after October 2021
+Review Terms of Reference of Committees and Task Forces to identify where the EDC may propose collection of data relatissues.
+This review will take plathe completion of GIS' Phase 2 in order like to ted to EDI ace after Development of criteria to measure success of various initiatives October 2021